-To recognise the achievement of graduation from the Intermediate Command and Staff Course (ICSC) or its international equivalent, the University of Buckingham offers a special six-months discounted MA by Research in the field of Modern War Studies and Contemporary Military History.
-This offer is open to all officers (regular and reserve) who have graduated from the ICSC or an equivalent course in their international home institutions.
+To recognise the achievement of graduation from the Advanced Command and Staff Course (ACSC) or its international equivalent, the University of Buckingham offers a special six-months discounted MA by Research in the field of Modern War Studies and Contemporary Military History.
+This offer is open to all officers (regular and reserve) who have graduated from the ACSC or an equivalent course in their international home institutions.

 The course is based in London, but there are no residential requirements for the course.
 Past students have come from Europe, Asia, Africa and the Americas.
 Face-to-face tutorials remain the preferred way of teaching, but other (online) methods can also be used.

 In order to make full use of the course and its guest seminars, it is advised to start with the course at the beginning of the academic year (October).
 We recognise that this might not be possible for everybody and, therefore, offer a second start-date in January.

 Seminar Programme 2020-21

 Please note that while every effort will be made to ensure that the seminar programme will run as scheduled, the on-going COVD-19 pandemic may require certain sessions to be held online and dates/locations are subject to change.

 General Sir Nick Carter (Chief of the Defence Staff)